 Public and private payers are serious about rooting out fraud, waste and abuse in the health care system wherever it may occur.
 Pediatrics is no exception.

 The best way to protect your workplace from fraud and abuse is to have a compliance program.
-Large health care organizations have had these in place for years and physician employees should be aware of their responsibilities in the program.
-With the passage of the Patient Protection and Affordable Care Act of 2010, physicians who treat Medicare and Medicaid beneficiaries are required to establish a compliance program---even small practices participating in federal healthcare programs.
+Large health care organizations have had these in place for years, and physician employees should be aware of their responsibilities in the program.
+With the passage of the Patient Protection and Affordable Care Act of 2010, all physicians who treat Medicare and Medicaid beneficiaries–including individual and small practices–are required to establish a compliance program.

 A compliance program is a safety net.
 It establishes strategies to prevent, detect, and resolve conduct that does not conform to federal, state, and private payer health care program requirements, and the practice’s own ethical and business policies.
-Its aim is to make you confident that you are following all of the rules and regulations in a continuous matter and always working to improve.
-In addition, if there were to be a complaint, it allows you to demonstrate that you have and follow a process.
+Its aim is to make you confident that you are following all rules and regulations in a continuous matter and always working to improve.
+In addition, in the event of a complaint, it allows you to demonstrate that you have and follow a process.

 Last Updated